-4. This ISA (Ireland) requires a separate assessment of inherent risk for purposes of assessing the risks of material misstatement at the assertion level for accounting estimates.
-Depending on the nature of a particular accounting estimate, the susceptibility of an assertion to a misstatement that could be material may be subject to or affected by estimation uncertainty, complexity, subjectivity or other inherent risk factors, and the interrelationship among them.
-As explained in ISA (Ireland) 200, inherent risk is higher for some assertions and related classes of transactions, account balances and disclosures than for others.
-Accordingly, the assessment of inherent risk depends on the degree to which the inherent risk factors affect the likelihood or magnitude of misstatement, and varies on a scale that is referred to in this ISA (Ireland) as the spectrum of inherent risk.
+4. ISA (Ireland) 315 (Revised October 2020) requires a separate assessment of inherent risk for identified risks of material misstatement at the assertion level.5 In the context of ISA (Ireland) 540 (Revised December 2018), and depending on the nature of a particular accounting estimate, the susceptibility of an assertion to a misstatement that could be material may be subject to or affected by estimation uncertainty, complexity, subjectivity or other inherent risk factors, and the interrelationship among them.
+Accordingly, the assessment of inherent risk depends on the degree to which the inherent risk factors affect the likelihood or magnitude of misstatement, and varies on a scale that is referred to as the spectrum of inherent risk.
 (Ref: Para.
 A8-A9, A65-A66, Appendix 1) 5.
-This ISA (Ireland) refers to relevant requirements in ISA (Ireland) 315 and ISA (Ireland) 330 (Revised August 2018), and provides related guidance, to emphasize the importance of the auditor's decisions about controls relating to accounting estimates, including decisions about whether: - There are controls relevant to the audit, for which the auditor is required to evaluate their design and determine whether they have been implemented. - To test the operating effectiveness of relevant controls.
-6. This ISA (Ireland) also requires a separate assessment of control risk when assessing the risks of material misstatement at the assertion level for accounting estimates.
+This ISA (Ireland) refers to relevant requirements in ISA (Ireland) 315 (Revised October 2020) and ISA (Ireland) 330 (Revised August 2018), and provides related guidance, to emphasize the importance of the auditor's decisions about controls relating to accounting estimates, including decisions about whether: - There are controls required to be identified by ISA (Ireland) 315 (revised October 2020), for which the auditor is required to evaluate their design and determine whether they have been implemented. - To test the operating effectiveness of controls.
+6. ISA (Ireland) 315 (Revised October 2020) also requires a separate assessment of control risk when assessing the risks of material misstatement at the assertion level.
 In assessing control risk, the auditor takes into account whether the auditor's further audit procedures contemplate planned reliance on the operating effectiveness of controls.
-If the auditor does not perform tests of controls, the auditor's assessment of the risk of material misstatement at the assertion level cannot be reduced for the effective operation of controls with respect to the particular assertion.
+If the auditor does not plan to test the operating effectiveness of controls, or does not intend to rely on the operating effectiveness of controls, the auditor's assessment of control risk is such that the assessment of the risk of material misstatement is the same as the assessment of inherent risk.
 (Ref: Para.
 A10) 7.
 This ISA (Ireland) emphasizes that the auditor's further audit procedures (including, where appropriate, tests of controls) need to be responsive to the reasons for the assessed risks of material misstatement at the assertion level, taking into account the effect of one or more inherent risk factors and the auditor's assessment of control risk.
 8. The exercise of professional skepticism in relation to accounting estimates is affected by the auditor's consideration of inherent risk factors, and its importance increases when accounting estimates are subject to a greater degree of estimation uncertainty or are affected to a greater degree by complexity, subjectivity or other inherent risk factors.
-Similarly, the exercise of professional skepticism is important when there is greater susceptibility to misstatement due to management bias or fraud.
+Similarly, the exercise of professional skepticism is important when there is greater susceptibility to misstatement due to management bias or other fraud risk factors insofar as they affect inherent risk.
 (Ref: Para.
 A11) 9.
-This ISA (Ireland) requires the auditor to evaluate, based on the audit procedures performed and the audit evidence obtained, whether the accounting estimates and related disclosures are reasonable in the context of the applicable financial reporting framework, or are misstated.
+This ISA (Ireland) requires the auditor to evaluate, based on the audit procedures performed and the audit evidence obtained, whether the accounting estimates and related disclosures are reasonable6 in the context of the applicable financial reporting framework, or are misstated.
 For purposes of this ISA (Ireland), reasonable in the context of the applicable financial reporting framework means that the relevant requirements of the applicable financial reporting framework have been applied appropriately, including those that address: (Ref: Para.
 A12-A13, A139-A144)